How Much Does it Cost to Add a Bathroom?

 The Toilet and Sink

 - You’ll save money by not hiring a plumber.
-This sounds scary but, depending on the type of toilet you choose to install, it’s totally possible.
-While you’ll need to hire a plumber if you choose to install a standard toilet (you can expect to spend about $400 on the installation), you can purchase an Upflush toilet and install it on your own.
-What’s more, because Saniflo systems make it possible to hook up your toilet, sink, and shower to a single system, installing one of these in your basement or anywhere else in your home is a great way to save money and hone your DIY skills.
+This sounds scary but, depending on the type of toilet you choose to install, it’s possible.
+While you’ll need to hire a plumber if you decide to install a standard toilet (you can expect to spend about $400 on the installation), you can purchase an Upflush toilet and install it on your own.
+Because Saniflo systems make it possible to hook up your toilet, sink, and shower to a single system, installing one of these in your basement or anywhere else in your home is a great way to save money and hone your DIY skills.
 Even if you do hire a plumber to install your Saniflo system, it’ll go in quicker and easier than a standard toilet, which saves you money regardless.

 Decreasing the Cost to Add a Bathroom